-For example, if it’s an office space you are designing, “lighting should encourage alertness and productivity,” said Rebecca Hadley, manager of Eaton’s SOURCE lighting education center.
+For example, if it’s an office space you are designing, “office lighting should encourage alertness and productivity,” said Rebecca Hadley, manager of Eaton’s SOURCE lighting education center.
 It also helps to “incorporate controls that allow for changes throughout the day.
 Ideally, you’d have the ability to adjust the intensity of your lighting with a dimmer switch.”

 When lighting for a home, the purpose of each room comes into play.
 The kitchen, a work space, demands brighter, high CRI (color accurate) light while the living room calls for more mellow, warmer lighting.

 “Our association of orange-ish light with feelings of warmth and relaxation is probably evolutionary and originates from our earliest ancestors who, for both warmth and safety from predators, made sure to light a fire at night.”

 The entrance of your home should welcome guests, creating a smooth transition from the bright daylight to your home’s interior lighting.
 At night, the lighting should ease the visitor from the dark outdoors into a warm interior light that will not overload their senses and help them relax.
 Before bed, lighting should be lowered to promote “winding down” but remain bright enough so that you can navigate your home safely.

 Vast research documents the many benefits of incorporating natural light into our living spaces.
 According to Architectural Lighting Magazine, natural light — or daylighting — provides the stimulation needed to regulate human circadian rhythms, or the internal body clock.
 Learn more about the health benefits of natural light here.